avegancafe/completionist.nvim/README.md

 # completionist.nvim

 Completionist is a todo list plugin that keeps a global notepad to help you complete tasks

 - Supports infinitely nested items
 - Visually discern priority between low, medium, and high priority items
 - Mark items as completed and delete them whenever you want
+- Display highest priority note in the winbar with full path to root

 ![image](https://github.com/user-attachments/assets/93ae23ce-d571-4fc9-8624-70798bef52af)

 ## Installation

 You can install completionist.nvim with your favorite plugin manager, as long as you call `setup`.
 Here is an example in lazy.nvim

 ```lua
 {